 - Gomantong Caves – Sabah.
 Well known due to swiftlet nests which are collected in 90 meters height for bird’s nest soups.
 Enormous colonies of bats, dung beetles, centipedes and cockroaches.

 - Maliau Basin – Sabah.
 An enormous, rounded platform with a diameter of some 21 – 25 km, rising per some 200 – 1000 m above the surroundings.
 It can be accessed only through the gorges of Maliau River.
 Covered with largely unexplored tropical forest which has never been inhabited by people.

 - Mount Api pitcher plants – Sarawak.
-Near the summit of Mount Api (1,750 m tall) are montane forest with especially high diversity of pitcher plants (Nepenthes), at least 8 species of pitcher plants are found here.
+Near the summit of Mount Api (1,750 m tall) is montane forest with especially high diversity of pitcher plants (Nepenthes).
+Here grow at least 8 species of pitcher plants.

 - Mount Kinabalu montane ecosystem – Sabah.
 Very interesting ecosystem with multiple endemic species found only here.
 Ecosystem includes Kinabalu giant earthworm (Pheretima darnleiensis) which grows 70 cm long and Kinabalu giant red leech (Mimobdella buettikoferi) which grows up to 45 cm long and feeds on earthworms.
 Here grow some 5 – 6 thousand plant species including more than 800 species of orchids, more than 600 species of ferns (50 of them are found only here).

 - 89.5 m tall yellow meranti tree, Maliau Basin – Sabah.
 Tallest known tree of this species (Shorea faguetiana Heim.), 89.5 m tall.